 With all the new cannabis concentrates available on the market, it can be hard to figure out what is what.
-Whether you’ve never heard of live resin or smoked it but want to learn more, you’re in the right place!
+Whether you’ve never heard of live resin or smoke it but want to learn more, you’re in the right place!

 The popularity of this modern high terpene full-spectrum extract (HTFSE) is only growing, and those who have tried live resin understand why!
 The flavor, smoking experience, and quality of these concentrates.

 Why is this product so unique?
 The answer lies in the fact that the term ‘live’ means fresh cannabis buds are used instead of dried and cured buds.
 Furthermore, this fresh bud is flash-frozen to preserve the precise profile of that bud.